 The three-body problem

-Let us realise the numerical solution of the problem of simulation of the dynamics of three bodies in gravitational interaction with each other.
+We implement a numerical solution to the problem of simulating the dynamics of three bodies in gravitational interaction with each other.

-As we know, unfortunately, there is no analytical solution to the problem of calculating the coordinates of all objects of the system at any time t.
+As we know, unfortunately, there is no analytical solution to the problem of calculating the coordinates of all objects in the system at any given time. t.
 But we will solve this problem using numerical integration.

 So, the gravity of each of the two bodies affects the acceleration of the third.
-We have formulated equations for which there is no analytical solution, moreover, at $G=1$ our solution will be abstract and will not have the correct dimensions.
+We have formulated equations for which there is no analytical solution, moreover, when our solution will be abstract and will not have the right dimensions.

 Pkg.add(["DifferentialEquations"])